Organizing 82 pages of book notes is no small feat. I’ve never had this much from one book.

 Quotes abound caught my attention:“Just as thoughts are the language of the brain, feelings are the language of the body.
 And how you think and how you feel create a state of being.”
 Click To Tweet

 Some material instantly becomes a timeless classic.
-Between my own experience and reports back from enough people, Dr. Joe Dispenza’s book Becoming Supernatural (BSN) fits squarely in that category.
+Between my own experience and reports back from enough people, Dr. Joe Dispenza’s book Becoming Supernatural (BSN) [Amazon] fits squarely in that category.

 I’m skeptical by nature.

 From years of digging through science journals, I have a nose for sniffing out “woo-woo B.S.”.

 Joe merges the spiritual world of unknowns, with the latest science.
 He’s performed quantitative analyses and brain scans on attendees of his advanced world-wide workshops for years.

 Dr. Dispenza’s believes that you’re selling yourself short.
 Incredible results from his students show that every human has untapped potential.
 Challenging preconceived notions about your limits and the capabilities of the body.
 Browse the internet and you’ll come across countless first-hand accounts of BSN literally saving lives.

 No short Becoming Supernatural book review does it justice.
 Should you choose to pick it up, you’ll emerge a different person.
 What follows are a few of my BSN notes and highlights.

 When Science Doesn’t Have the Answer

 I’d be remiss not to bring up scientific validity.

 Joe does a good job weaving the admittedly sparse research together, but some people complain that the book “isn’t scientific enough”.
 Meticulously orchestrated studies don’t come out of thin air.
 Without the deep pockets of industry backing, who would fund unprofitable research?
 There are zero incentives for free, widely available, and simple treatments.